 IAR is a popular name for individuals that offer investment advice and manage client portfolios.
 Please note there is a difference between an investment adviser and advisor -- it's not that I can't spell.
 Unlike other designations listed below, which are granted by trade associations, Investment Adviser Representatives are licensed and regulated either by the states where they do business, by the SEC or by both.
 They are legally required to act in their clients’ best interests, otherwise known as the "fiduciary standard."
 This means that their advice and recommendations must reflect clients’ financial goals and risk tolerance.
 It is important to differentiate: not all financial advisors are Investment Adviser Representatives.

 Investment advisers who work for Registered Investment Advisory (RIA) firms are required to act as fiduciaries for the advice they share.
 Financial advisors may work for banks, brokerage firms and insurance companies and are only required to provide advice that is in compliance with best interest regulations.
-Many financial advisors are brokers who are not held to the same fiduciary standard and get paid trade commissions for selling investment products to clients.
+Many financial advisors are not held to the same fiduciary standard and get paid trade commissions for selling investment products to clients.
 So, an Investment Adviser Representative may sometimes call themselves a Financial Advisor out of habit, but a Financial Advisor alone is not held to the same fiduciary standards as an Investment Adviser Representative.
 Generally, Investment Advisers working for RIAs do not have firm-branded investment funds or particular products to push.

 2. CFA: Chartered Financial Analyst